shinu146/Portfolio/README.md

-## Welcome to GitHub Pages
+##                                Shinu V Ignatious
+###          Data Science | Business Analytics | Process improvement

-You can use the [editor on GitHub](https://github.com/shinu146/Portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://www.linkedin.com/in/shinu-ignatious-2b502b13b/) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.